Nuggets now in full command of NBA Finals, top Heat 108-95 for 3-1 lead

 TIP-INS

-Nuggets: Murray played with tape protecting the bottom of his left hand, thanks to a nasty floor burn he got in Game 3. … It was Denver’s 25th win on the road this season, tying a franchise record set last season. … Michael Porter Jr. scored 11 for the Nuggets.
+Nuggets: Jokic tweaked his right ankle when he landed on the back of Max Strus’ foot midway through the opening quarter.
+He briefly retreated to the Denver locker room before the start of the second quarter and played the rest of the way with no evident issues. … Murray played with tape protecting the bottom of his left hand, thanks to a nasty floor burn he got in Game 3. … It was Denver’s 25th win on the road this season, tying a franchise record set last season. … Michael Porter Jr. scored 11.

 SLOW START